© 2013 Drake Smith - Please do not use or reproduce this elsewhere. Feel free to link to it though.

 Gear Position Indicator (GPI)

 The LCD digital gear number display in the right side of the tachometer faceplate is known as the gear position indicator.
 (GPI) It is driven by a rotating switch forward of the swing arm on the back of the transmission.
 It has a ground for input and three output wires: yellow/blue, yellow/black and yellow/white.
-The GPI circuit board inside of the instrument cluster determines/displays what gear you're in based upon which combination of the three yellow/other color wires are grounded.
+The GPI circuit board inside of the instrument cluster determines/displays what gear you're in based upon which combination of the three yellow/other color wires is grounded.
 (See graphic below.)
-When all three of the yellow/other color wires are gounded then the GPI circuitry knows that the transmission is in neutral.
+When all three of the yellow/other color wires are grounded then the GPI circuitry knows that the transmission is in neutral.
 When in neutral, the GPI circuitry displays zero and sends 12V to illuminate the neutral light in the instrument cluster and also sends 12V to the starter button in the right combination switch via a black/green wire.

 The connector for the GPI switch is located under the right side cover.
 It has a four wire connector with the following wires: